gguev/goomba/README.md

 # Goomba
-Goomba is the ported and updated version of Layluh.
+Goomba is the ported and updated version of [Layluh](https://github.com/gguev/layluh).
+Like Layluh, Goomba is a minimalist frontend alternative to YouTube and Twitch.
 It is built with Next.js and TypeScript.

 ## Features